AnduroProject/coordinate/doc/external-signer.md

 If <descriptor> contains an xpub, the command MUST fail if it does not match the xpub known by the device.

-The command MAY complain if `--testnet` is set, but the BIP32 coin type is not `1h` (and vice versa).
+The command MAY complain if `--testnet4` is set, but the BIP32 coin type is not `1h` (and vice versa).

 ## How Bitcoin Core uses the Signer API